RamonSchmitt/NasiBox/README.md

 # NasiBox

-This is an app for ordering indonesian food.
+This is an app for ordering food.

 I use Meteor, React, React router, Bootstrap and Sass.